 Dilute Russell's Viper Venom Time (DRVVT)

-Confirmation Ratio, Plasma
+Interpretation

+Overview

+Useful For

+Interpreting mixing and confirmation assays for lupus anticoagulants

+Method Name

-Only orderable as part of a reflex.
+Only orderable as a part of a profile.
 For more information see DRVI1 / Dilute Russell's Viper Venom Time (DRVVT), with Reflex, Plasma.

+Medical Interpretation

+NY State Available

+Yes

-Specimen Type: Platelet-poor plasma
+Specimen

-Collection Container/Tube: Light-blue top (3.2% sodium citrate)

-Submission Container/Tube: Plastic vial

-Specimen Volume: 1 mL Collection Instructions:

-- 1. For complete instructions, see Coagulation Guidelines for Specimen Handling and Processing.

-- 2. Centrifuge, remove plasma, and centrifuge plasma again.

-- 3. Aliquot into a separate plastic vial, leaving 0.25 mL in the bottom of the centrifuged vial.

-- 4. Freeze plasma immediately (no longer than 4 hours after collection) at -20 degrees C or, ideally, -40 degrees C or below.

-Specimen Minimum Volume
+Specimen Type

-0.5 mL

-Reject Due To

-Gross Reject

-hemolysis

-Gross lipemia Reject

-Gross icterus Reject
+Plasma Na Cit

 Specimen Stability Information

 Specimen Type Temperature Time Special Container

 Plasma Na Cit Frozen 14 days

 Clinical & Interpretive

 Clinical Information

-Lupus anticoagulants (LA) are immunoglobulins (IgG, IgM, IgA, or a combination of these) of autoimmune type that are specifically directed against antigenic complexes of negatively charged phospholipids (such as phosphatidylserine or phosphatidylethanolamine) and coagulation-related proteins (such as beta-2-glycoprotein I) or clotting factors (including prothrombin [factor II] or factor X) and cause prolongation of phospholipid-dependent clotting time tests due to inhibition.
+Lupus anticoagulants (LA) are immunoglobulins (IgG, IgM, IgA, or a combination of these) of autoimmune type that are specifically directed against antigenic complexes of negatively charged phospholipids (such as phosphatidylserine or phosphatidylethanolamine) and coagulation-related proteins such as beta-2-glycoprotein I or clotting factors including prothrombin (factor II) or factor X, and which cause prolongation of phospholipid-dependent clotting time tests due to inhibition.

-LA are functionally and clinically distinct members of a broader group of antiphospholipid autoantibodies that includes immunologically-detectable anticardiolipin antibodies or antibodies against other phospholipid-protein complexes.
-LA interfere with specific coagulation factor-phospholipid interactions, typically causing prolongation of one or more phospholipid-dependent clotting time tests (eg, activated partial thromboplastin time [APTT], dilute Russell viper venom time [DRVVT]) due to inhibition.
-This characteristic in vitro inhibition can be overcome by addition of excess
+LA are functionally and clinically distinct members of a broader group of antiphospholipid autoantibodies that includes immunologically detectable anticardiolipin antibodies or antibodies against other phospholipid-protein complexes.
+LA interfere with specific coagulation factor-phospholipid interactions, typically causing prolongation of 1 or more phospholipid-dependent clotting time tests (eg, activated partial thromboplastin time [APTT], dilute Russell's viper venom time [DRVVT]) due to inhibition.
+This characteristic in vitro inhibition can be overcome by addition of excess phospholipid.